 The Merrillville teen is hosting a fundraiser this week to build a youth center in her native Gary.

 "I feel like in the city of Gary we are lacking opportunity, especially for kids from the age of 8 to 18," she said.
 "The environment is not clean, and it's not motivating.
 This will be a safe haven for kids in Gary."

-The Project Peace Youth Gala will be Friday at Gary's Majestic Star Casino & Hotel in feature presentations from Northwest Indiana youth who, Stewart said, have "exceeded expectations and excelled in their communities."
+The Project Peace Youth Gala will be Friday at Gary's Majestic Star Casino & Hotel and feature presentations from Northwest Indiana youth who, Stewart said, have "exceeded expectations and excelled in their communities."